tsripramong/F103_VGA256/README.md

 One scan line requires 1024 pixel clocks, so the Counter Period is 1023.

-We use PWM channel 1 to generate H-sync signal, with pulse is 72 pixel clock wide.
+We use PWM channel 1 to generate H-sync signal, pulse width is 72 pixel clock wide.

 ![](Pictures/tim1.png)